opencrvs/opencrvs-core/packages/components/src/components/files/FileItem.md

 An item in a list of files.
-Pass it a file object and callback to handle `onDelete` and `onPreview` click event when the corresponding button is clicked.
+Pass it a file object and callbacks to handle `onDelete` and `onPreview` click events when the corresponding button is clicked.

 ```jsx
 <FileItem